rsheldiii/KeyV2/README.md

 ## What if I want to customize my keycaps?

 There is a bevy of supporting functions to customize your keycaps.
 You can add a brim to more easily print the stem, switch up the stem support type, make 2x2 keycaps for a POS system, add legends, rotate stems, and more.
 These functions can be found in `key_profiles/`, `key_sizes.scad`, `key_transformations.scad`, and `key_types.scad` currently, and can be referenced directly in `keys.scad`.
+For a full list of helper functions with explanations, [Check out the wiki!](https://github.com/rsheldiii/KeyV2/wiki/KeyV2-Helper-Documentation)

+#### Example customizations

 If you wanted to generate some 2u stabilized keycaps for an Ergodox for instance, you could do something like this: